“The kids prefer to be out of the house because the atmosphere at home is suffocating.”

 - How to Help Your Child Develop Healthy Self-Esteem When you think of the child you love, you probably envision a bright future for them, right?
 We all want our children to develop healthy self-esteem.
 One of the most precious gifts you can give your child is healthy self-esteem.
 It will empower them to feel confident, valued, and prepared for challenges as they grow.
 Have ...

 - What Is Emotional Intelligence and Why Does It Matter?
 Have you heard of “emotional intelligence,” or EI for short?
 It’s a hot topic these days, and with good reason.
 So, what exactly is emotional intelligence?
+It has a lot to do with self-awareness.
 For some people, self-awareness comes naturally, for others it may take some practice.
-Wherever you’re starting from, you can always improve and become more aware of the emotions you’re experiencing, ...
+Wherever you’re starting from, you can always improve and ...

 - 6 Ways to Have Compassionate Communication with Your Family Need some more compassionate communication at home?
 What if communicating with your family could be a lot easier?
 What if it wasn’t hard to get your kids to listen?
 Or to share their lives with you?
 Successful relationships and parenting begin with your Sense of Self.
 And once you’re aware of what makes you tick and/or ...

 - A generation gap, is it unavoidable?
 Baby Boomers, Generation X, Y-ers, Millennials: these are names that denote a demographic of people who were born around a particular time, and who therefore come of age as a group as well.
 There are specific trends in every age group, and no matter the generation, children are expected to rebel against their parents.
 Because ...